YouGoDevs/Sexy-UI/codestyleguide.md

 ```

-### **Exports** ->
+### **Exports**

 When exporting components fro a file, the default export should be the most recently declared component in a file.

-We also avoid circular dependencies by creating separate files for each component needs and exclusively exporting only one component per file ->
+We also avoid circular dependencies by creating separate files for each component needs and exclusively exporting only one component per file.

 For every component, we also provide an index file for easier import paths when used in other components.